jordanmor/employee-directory-app/README.md

   - Other than JS or jQuery, do not use any other frameworks, libraries or plugins to create the necessary functionality for this project.

+**Note to Reviewer concerning Extra Credit:**

+I have added a box shadow to the employee card divs.